 I’ve used this one for several years and keep re-ordering it!
-It is scented, but I don’t mind this one and I’m sensitive to smells.
+It is scented, but I don’t mind It and I’m sensitive to smells.
 Thinkbaby is a little more budget friendly than some other mineral options.
 You can also try Thinksport; I don’t think there’s much of a difference.

 Suntegrity 5 in 1 Natural Moisturizing Tinted Face Sunscreen (Face – Tinted)

-I’ve also used this one for a while and love it.
+I’ve also used this one for a while.
 It’s a little dewy for my oily skin, so I follow up with a setting powder.
-This is my everyday face SPF and it is NOT water resistant, so I use the Thinkbaby on my face when I’m out at the beach.
+This is an everyday face SPF and it is NOT water resistant, so I use the Thinkbaby on my face when I’m out at the beach.